Please Select a Location

 Right now, real-world testing data suggests even new vehicles are pumping out up to 40% more CO2 and 4-5 times the levels of NOx than existing regulation permits.
 The new testing standard will force manufacturers to work harder to reduce emissions.

-Heavy duty vehicles are, momentarily at least, in the privileged position of being ahead of consumer cars when it comes to controlling emissions.
+Heavy duty vehicles are, for now at least, ahead of consumer cars when it comes to controlling emissions.
 Rigorous real-world emissions testing equipment (PEMS) has been in use for heavy duty vehicles since 2014.
 By weight, heavy duty vehicles emit less pollution than cars.

 The long-term outlook for diesel cars of all shapes and sizes is decidedly bleak.
 Vans, trucks and other heavy duty vehicles are increasingly in the crosshairs of city leaders around the world.